forrestkirby/toggle-element/README.md

 ## Issues

-Please report issues using the [Github Issue tool](https://github.com/forrestkirby/toggle-element/issues).
+Please report issues using the [Github Issue tool](../../issues).

 ## About

-The element in this repository was primarily be made for test purposes while walking through the tutorial of how to create custom elements.
-However, it might be of use to someone else, so I decided to publish it.

-Note that this is not an official YOOtheme product.
+Toggle Element is a custom element for YOOtheme Pro developed by [YOOtheme](https://yootheme.com).

 ## Hints